**CONNECTIONS - This Week's Focus - COVID-19**

 - Does your neighborhood have a Facebook group?
 If they do, request to join and see what fun activities they do.

-- Try virtual yoga or other movement classes – visit www.nhs.uk/fitness for sitting exercises, fitness advice for wheelchair users, physical activity guidelines for children, NHS fitness studio (free home exercise videos) and much more.
+- Try virtual yoga or other movement classes – visit www.nhs.uk/fitness (link is external) for sitting exercises, fitness advice for wheelchair users, physical activity guidelines for children, NHS fitness studio (free home exercise videos) and much more.
 For more ideas on staying active at home click here

 - Yoga for Staff - A free virtual yoga class is taking place for Trust staff on Tuesday 5th May from 8.00pm to 9.00pm with Christelle see under our events page